 Establish how long it will take to complete the project with the delay and how much that will cost.
 Get a breakdown of what the delay will do to your budget.

 Find out what your team is able to deliver by the original due date, staying within budget.
 Once the team has established what’s possible, you can update your client and present the new options.

 With your adjusted plan decided, you need to prioritize tasks with the help of Kanban boards.
 Reevaluate the original project plan you made and see what tasks have already been accomplished, which can be eliminated, and which may need to move up or down your team’s priority list.

 3. Set new deadlines

 If the best option for your project is to change the due date, set new deadlines for each of the tasks and benchmarks in your project plan.
 As discussed above, make sure the new deadlines are realistic given the delays you’ve experienced and the capacity of your team.

 Communicate, communicate, communicate!
 Keep your team informed of every delay, change of plans, and altered client expectations.
 By using task management in projects, every member of the team should be able to see when tasks are due and what major deadlines are approaching.
 Don’t forget to communicate with your clients as well.

 They’re surely stressed by the delay (even if they’re to blame for it), and clear, reassuring communication from you will help ease minds and preserve business relationships.

-With effective communication in project management, you can ensure that everyone stays on the same page and minimize delays due to misunderstandings.
+With effective project communication, you can ensure that everyone stays on the same page and minimize delays due to misunderstandings.

 Avoid project delays using project management software